-The needs of a diverse and growing community are met through innovative public and private services, community partnerships and volunteer opportunities.
-As a result, residents feel safe and secure, capable of accessing the range of services and opportunities they need, and are willing and able to give back to their community.
+The needs of a diverse and growing community are met through innovative public and private services, community partnerships and volunteer opportunities. residents feel safe and secure, capable of accessing the range of services and opportunities they need, and are willing and able to give back to their community.